Home > Blog > WooCommerce > How to Make WooCommerce Multilingual for Free (Easy Method)

 4. Configure Your Store’s Language Switcher

-By default, TranslatePress adds a floating language switcher to the bottom-right corner of your store that lets shoppers choose their preferred languages.
+By default, TranslatePress adds a floating language switcher to the bottom-right corner of your store as soon as you add a translation language — so your shoppers can switch languages without you having to configure anything first.

-For more detail, check out our full post on how to add a WordPress language switcher.
+For a deeper look at all the customisation options, check out our full post on how to add a WordPress language switcher.

 And that’s it!
 You just created a free multilingual WooCommerce store, without ever needing to look at a single line of code.